patricieo/GroceryAppSharedDTO/README.md

 Took this class to learn full how to build a server with Swift.

 Notes:
 The reason we are adding ResponseDTO's and RequestDTO's in this manner is to have different parameters for both the post to the server and the return to the client.
-In a large scale app It may not be desired to return all of the info back to the client.
+In a large scale app it may not be desired to limit parameters returned to the client.